 Learning Spanish can also be done in school.
 It is taught in many educational establishments across the globe, and Spanish language courses are very popular in a lot of English-speaking countries.

 From very young, a lot of students will learn some Spanish grammar and vocabulary during their time at school.
 Many will even study Don Quijote.
 So are there plenty of bilinguals because of this?
 Not really.
 This does mean, however, that you’ll have more opportunities to do exchange programs in Latin America or in Spain.

 Spanish at school is rarely enough to speak Spanish fluently.
-Outside of school, you can learn Spanish in a number of different ways:
+Outside of school, students can build on their Spanish in a number of different ways:

 In a language school